 After summarizing the one satisfaction rule, the Court turned its attention on whether that rule precluded the plaintiff’s malpractice claims against Mercy.
 According to the Court, the answer to this question would depend on whether the settlement in the auto tort case compensated the plaintiff for all her injuries, including those related to the alleged malpractice at Mercy Hospital.

 In the Court’s opinion, the records from the plaintiff’s auto tort case clearly indicated that her settlement with State Farm, in that case, covered all the post-accident injuries she was claiming in the malpractice case against Mercy.
 Specifically, the auto tort settlement compensated the plaintiff for injuries related to the botched PICC line insertion at issue in the case against Mercy.
 In fact, the plaintiff and her attorneys made a very clear point in the auto tort case that the PICC line incident was causally related to the auto accident and that plaintiff was also seeking damages for that.
 This led the Court to conclude that plaintiff’s settlement of the auto tort case covered the same injuries claimed in her malpractice case against Mercy.
 Therefore, the claims against Mercy were properly barred.

 Notes and Comments

 So if the Plaintiff’s injuries from the PICC line at Mercy had been clearly held out and separated from the auto tort case, it might have made a difference.
 This would have allowed the plaintiff to settle the auto tort case and still pursue her subsequent malpractice case against Mercy for injuries related to the PICC line.
-But instead keeping the PICC line injuries separate and apart, plaintiff’s counsel deliberately brought them in to apparently beef up their auto tort case.
-This decision clearly ended up backfiring.
+But instead of keeping the PICC line injuries separate and apart, the plaintiff’s counsel deliberately brought them in to apparently beef up their auto tort case.
+This decision ended up backfiring.